TarixCat/VSCode-OpenGLSetup/README.md

 # C++ & OpenGL VSCode Setup
 Thank you for visiting the page for my C++ & OpenGL visual studio code project setup.
 As the title says this is a setup, there is nothing special about this project other than that you can use it to have a base in OpenGL programming.

+## TarixCat's Note
+Thanks to Guylian Gilsing for creating this template.
+This template has been updated to work with mingw-w64 and 64 bit libraries.
+It is highly advised you check that the MingW type and version are compatible with libraries that you are including.
+If in doubt that this modified template will work with your install, do check the original template and fork it.

 **Warning:** this readme file does assume that you have some experience with Visual Studio Code, g++ and OpenGL programming.

 ## Table of contents